4573qu/stdex/README.md

-Here's the translation tailored for a GitHub README:

----

 **StdEx** is an extension library for Std.
 It contains components that may be used across various technical domains.

 For detailed usage instructions, please refer to: [help](help.tp)